shawndibble/ultima/content/Sessions/8 - To the Underdark.md

 Upon reaching the city, we see that only dark elves walk around freely, any other race is a slave that follows their dark elf master.
 We also see they all wear caps that signal their house.

-We lure a random group and kill them and utilize their cape to
+We lure a random group and kill them and utilize their cape to move about the city.